Mimkaa/miltiplayerGameWithJava/src/docs/gameConcept.md

-# Escape Pursuit: A Cooperative Multiplayer Escape Room Platformer
+# Think Outside the Room: A Cooperative Multiplayer Escape Room Platformer

 ## Introduction

-Escape Pursuit is a 2D pixel art multiplayer platformer that combines classic escape room puzzles.
+"Think Outside the Room" is a 2D pixel art multiplayer platformer that combines classic escape room puzzles.
 In this game two characters share the spotlight on screen, while two player control a single character.
 This design creates an engaging asymmetrical gameplay experience wh ere coordination is the key to success.

 ## Game Theme